bsmith89/StrainFacts-manuscript/doc/submission.md

 strains, reinforcing the value of genotypes inferred from metagenomes for microbial population genetics.
-Interestingly, for three of the four species (_E. coli_, _A. rectalis_, and _M. smithii_), LD estimates from StrainFacts strains were significantly higher than from references (p<1e-10 for all three by Wilcoxon test), while CAG-279 exhibited a trend toward the reverse.
+Interestingly, for three of the four species (_E. coli_, _A. rectalis_, and _M. smithii_), LD estimates from StrainFacts strains were significantly higher than from references (p<1e-10 for all three by Wilcoxon test), while CAG-279 exhibited a trend towards the reverse (p=0.85).
 It is not clear what might cause these quantitative discrepancies, but they could reflect differences in the set of strains in each dataset.
 Future studies expanding this analysis to additional species will identify patterns in recombination rates across broader microbial diversity.

 ![Pairwise LD across genomic distance estimated from inferred genotypes for four species.
 LD was calculated as r^2^ and genomic distance